techidaily/site-facebook/source/_posts/how-facebooks-chat-works-behind-scenes.md

 ## What Is Vanish Mode?

- When we covered[vanish mode on Messenger](https://www.makeuseof.com/messengers-vanish-mode-make-messages-disappear/) , we discussed how it allowed you to send text, pictures, GIFs, and more to friends without needing to worry about worrying about them sticking around.
+ When we covered [vanish mode on Messenger](https://www.makeuseof.com/messengers-vanish-mode-make-messages-disappear/) , we discussed how it allowed you to send text, pictures, GIFs, and more to friends without needing to worry about worrying about them sticking around.
 Every message is deleted right after the chat is closed.

  Newer apps are using this type of technology to increase security and safety for users.
 Instead of your sensitive or private information inside chats being accessible at all times, the information is deleted, and neither the sender nor receiver has access to it.

  Facebook has seamlessly integrated this feature inside of Messenger.
 In the future, it plans on doing the same for Instagram messages.

- This isn't the same as[setting up privacy settings in Facebook for your photos](https://www.makeuseof.com/tag/facebook-photo-privacy-settings-need-know/) , or on your entire profile where others can't see it.
+ This isn't the same as [setting up privacy settings in Facebook for your photos](https://www.makeuseof.com/tag/facebook-photo-privacy-settings-need-know/) , or on your entire profile where others can't see it.
 The feature focuses on Messenger chats only.

 ## How Does Vanish Mode Work?